Skip to main content

 • “Some games attempt to use their interactive capabilities to deliver a powerful emotional punch.”

-• “There are two games that I would argue deliver such an emotional payload effectively, making me feel a sudden, irrational need to inhabit the character and do something that would clearly not contribute to a 'win' condition.”
+• “There are two games that I would argue deliver such emotional payload effectively, that have made me have a sudden irrational need to inhabit the character and do something that would pretty clearly not contribute to a 'win' condition.”

 • character development